 It is rather rare to have raw ingredients in South Indian cuisine.
 At the least, most ingredients are sauteed.
 There are a couple of exceptions.
 This is a Kosumalli, closer to a Western version of a salad than, say, Sundals and Pachadi dishes which are often referred to as salads but differ from their Western counterparts.

-While Western salads depend on their dressing – primarily oil, vinegar, mayonnaise and herbs – to make the collection of raw ingredients interesting, Indian Kosumalli use crunch from the fried lentils, coconut, lime or lemon juice, and spices.
+While Western salads depend on their dressing – primarily oil, vinegar, mayonnaise and herbs – to make the collection of raw ingredients interesting, Indian Kosumalli use crunch from the fried lentils, the taste of coconut, the tang of lime or lemon juice, and spices.

-This salad, Kosummali, is fresh and lively with the ever present hit of chilli.
+This vesion of the salad Kosummali is fresh and lively with the ever present hit of chilli.
 You will love it.
 The smell of the cucumber after the hot ghee hits it is divine.

 This recipe is the 4th version (so far) of Cucumber Kosumalli on our site, each one different to the others.

 You can see all Kosumalli Recipes here.
 Or explore all of our Cucumber Salads.
 We have a wealth of other Salad recipes too, so feel free to browse our complete collection.
 You can also browse all of our Indian recipes, or simply check out our Late Autumn dishes.

 Fresh Indian Cucumber Salad | Vellarikkai Kosumalli

 cook time: 0 mins except for tadka